AndyButland/UmbracoMapper/ReadMe.md

 **DictionaryKey** can be added with a string value of a dictionary key, which will be mapped to it's value

+**MapsRecursively** can be added to a field and if set to true, the property will be mapped recursively.
+It will use Umbraco default camel-case naming convention (i.e. if assigned to a view model property called 'StarRating', it'll look for an Umbraco property called 'starRating').

 #### Mapping Using Attributes

 A newer feature that has been added to the package is the ability to configure your mappings using attributes on the view model, instead of passing in these overrides to the default mapping behaviour via the Dictionary parameter of the Map() method.